The British embassy in Moscow provides a guide to Russian adoption regulations.

-- documents confirming the child has been registered with the Central Data bank of orphans at the Ministry of Education and that no Russian citizens have applied to adopt the child;
+- documents confirming the child is in the Central Data Bank of orphans and that no Russian citizens applied to adopt the child;

-- a statement from the local child welfare authorities that the adoption is in the child’s best interest;
+- a statement from the local authorities that adoption is in the child’s best interest;

-- if the child is older than 10, a statement of his/her consent to the adoption;
+- if the child is over 10, a statement of their consent to the adoption;

-- if the child is younger than 10, a statement from their natural parents agreeing to the adoption, or documents explaining why parental consent isn’t necessary;
+- if the child is under 10, a statement from their natural parents agreeing to the adoption, or documents explaining why parental consent isn’t necessary;

-- a statement of consent from the director of the institution where the child lives.
+- consent from the director of the institution where the child lives.

-Once the judge’s decision takes effect, the new parents are granted parental rights and full responsibility for the child and a copy of the court decree must be sent within three days to the local civil registry office known as ZAGS).
-When the adoption has been officially registered, the new parents can apply for the adoption certificate, a new birth certificate (issued in the child’s new name and showing them as the child’s parents), passport and visa for the child.
+Once the judge’s decision takes effect, the new parents receive parental rights.
+A copy of the court decree must be sent within three days to the local civil registry office.
+When the adoption is registered, the new parents can apply for the adoption certificate, a new birth certificate (with the child’s new name and showing them as the child’s parents), and passport.